huginn/huginn/README.md

         git remote add public git@github.com:you/huginn.git

 * Run the steps from *Quick Start* above to configure your copy of Huginn.
-* When you want to contribute patches, do a remote push from your private repository to your public fork, then make a pull request to us.
+* When you want to contribute patches, do a remote push from your private repository to your public fork of the relevant commits, then make a pull request to this repository.

 ## Deployment